 - attend prestigious graduate schools throughout the U.S. and abroad.

 UW-Eau Claire's McNair Program, funded through a grant from the U. S. Department of Education, began in 2000.
-Since then 151 UW-Eau Claire students have taken part or are currently engaged in the program.
-Thirty-four of our 117 graduated McNair Scholars now hold the doctorate.
-An additional forty-seven hold masters degrees.
+Since then 161 UW-Eau Claire students have taken part or are currently engaged in the program.
+Thirty-five of our 128 graduated McNair Scholars now hold the doctorate.
+An additional fifty-five hold masters degrees.

 * McNair Scholars are academically talented 1st generation college students from low-income families OR academically talented students from racial/ethnic groups that are underrepresented among American doctoral recipients.